xrmx/website-availability/README.md

 ## Architecture

-wava use Kafka for communicating and PostgreSQL to store its results.
+wava uses Kafka for communicating and PostgreSQL to store its results.

-wava consists of two programs: wavacheck and wavawrite. wavacheck checks the availability of an URL via HTTP at a fixed interval, wavawrite writes the output to the PostgreSQL database.
+wava consists of two CLI programs: wavacheck and wavawrite. wavacheck checks the availability of an URL via HTTP at a fixed interval, wavawrite writes the output to the PostgreSQL database.

 ## Installation